SmashTapsOS/react-component-starter/HOWTO.md

 ## How to release

 This repo uses `semantic-release` with `commitizen`.
 Releases are managed by Travis CI.
-To use this feature run `yarn commit` to commit your changes to git. once you have pused/merged your changes to master branch it will trigger a travis build.
+To use this feature run `npm run commit` to commit your changes to git. once you have pused/merged your changes to master branch it will trigger a travis build.

 ## Rollup.js